Understand Microsoft Teams apps and their capabilities

 - An app to share and assign tasks to various users in a channel.

 Microsoft Teams apps are just like web-based SaaS apps that don't need to be deployed locally, work only in the scope that's allowed, and reads the specified organization data only after an admin's consent.
 Adding an app to Teams client by your users doesn't require any installation, say of a binary file.
+This article helps you understand the types of apps and where from your users access those apps.

 As an admin, you set an app governance process that balances wide-ranging requirements of users along with your organization's IT policies, standards, and risk-profiles.